maarten-pennings/howto/c64mempart/readme.md

 Why would the programmer of app A1 need to write down the values of A1's layout pointers when switching to A0?
-We have a computer, we could store those pointers in variables.
+We have a computer, we could store those pointers in variables, can't we?
 No. Not really.
-The problem is that while we are changing the layout pointers of an app we lose access to our variables (VARTAB indicates where they are).
+The problem is that while we are changing the layout pointers of an app we lose access to our variables (`VARTAB` indicates where they are).
 So that doesn't work.

 Unless we do not use _BASIC_ variables to record the layout pointers, but some fixed memory locations.
 And then we do not use BASIC but some assembly routine to update those locations.

-The idea is that the partition manager A0 sets aside a piece of memory that records the layout pointers of all its apps, the _layout table_.
+The idea is that the partition manager A0 sets aside a piece of memory, the _layout table_, that records the layout pointers of all its apps.
 If there are 8 apps (partitions), that would be 8 sets of 7 pointers of 2 bytes, nearly 128 bytes for the layout table.
 The partition manager also records which partition is active.
-Finally, there would be one assembly routine, the _switcher_, with one parameter: the partition to make active.
+Finally, there would be one assembly routine, the _switcher_, with one input parameter: the partition to make active.

-When this switcher gets called, it first copies the actual layout pointers (43..56) to the layout table (_backup_).
-The switcher knows which slot in the table to use, because it knows which partition is currently active.
+When the switcher gets called, it first copies the actual layout pointers (43..56) to the layout table (a "backup").
+The switcher knows which slot in the layout table to use, because it knows which partition is currently active.
-Then it updates the location that records the active partition with the passed parameter.
-Finally, it copies (_restores_) the layout pointers from the table (using the slot of the new active partition) to the actual layout pointers (43..56).
+Then the switcher updates the location that records the active partition with the passed parameter.
+Finally, it copies (it "restores") the layout pointers from the layout table (using the slot of the new active partition) to the actual layout pointers (43..56).

 The advanced partition manager thus consists of three parts
 - the _layout table_ with layout pointers of all partitions,
 - the _switcher_, an assembly routine that implements the switching using the layout table,
-- a BASIC program with some easy way to define partition boundaries.
-It also
+- a BASIC program that packages all this; it
+   - has some easy way to define partition boundaries,
    - creates the partitions (pokes the leading zeros),
-   - initializes the layout table with pointers for all partitions, and
+   - initializes the layout table with pointers for all partitions,
-   - pokes the switcher assembly routine into memory.
+   - pokes the switcher assembly routine into memory, and
-   - It will map `USR()` to this routine.
-This makes it easy pass a parameter (new partition to become active) to the routine.
-It also makes The routine easily accessible in all partitions.
+   - maps `USR()` to the switcher.
+This makes it easy pass a parameter (new partition to become active) to the switcher.
+     It also makes the switcher easily accessible in all partitions.

-### todo
+### Todo

 ...

 ## Files

-This document comes with a [d64](partmngr.d64) disk image, With
+This document comes with a [d64](partmngr.d64) disk image, with these files
-- `A0` the simple partition manager.
+- `A0`, the simple partition manager.
-- `A1` the simple app that prints its name, progtime addresses and returns to A0.
+- `A1`, a simple app that prints its name, progtime addresses and returns to A0.
-- `HEXDUMP` a basic program that prints a hex dump of file `A1`.
+- `HEXDUMP` a basic program that prints a hex dump (e.g. of file `A1`).

 (end)